beauvilerobed/The_Most_Difficult_Guessing_Game/README.md

 (e.g.  **a b b b**  or  **k b e d c k**   ) then GAME OVER.

-Also, there is a *hint mode* and a *non-hint mode* in case you're feeling good!
+Also, there is a *hint mode* and a *non-hint mode* in case you're feeling confident!

 The guessing starts when you pick a letter.

 ## Good luck!